Ukraine replaced military commander on Kharkiv frontline during Russian offensive | Law-Order

 Ukraine replaced military commander on Kharkiv frontline during Russian offensive

-The Ukrainian commander responsible for the northeastern Kharkiv frontline was replaced during the Russian offensive, a military spokesperson said on Monday.
+The Ukrainian commander responsible for the northeastern Kharkiv frontline was replaced during the Russian offensive, a military command said on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)